 Labor law in formal unions and informal cooperation between workers

 When people think about labor law they often think about unions and collective bargaining agreements.
 This is for good reason.
-Most labor law issues involve unions and their collective bargaining agreeements.
-That includes union elections, grievances, negotiating collective bargaining agreements, strikes and so forth.
-Congress enacted the National Labor Relations Act primarily with formal unions in mind.
+Most labor law issues involve unions and their collective bargaining agreements.
+That includes:

 However, labor law also applies to informal efforts of employees to work together to improve workplace conditions and the terms of employment.
-That includes presenting requests to management to improve physical conditions in the workplace, clarify work duties, ask for raises, etc. Almost anything a formal union would do could apply to an informal group of employees working together.
+That includes:

-Your right to unionize your workplace in Dallas and Fort Worth
+Your right to unionize your workplace in Dallas and Fort Worth, Texas

 Federal law protects your rights to join or form a union in your workplace.
 You have the right to bring an established union to your workplace through an election.
 That includes the right to advertise the union and solicit support from your co-workers.
 Your employer can limit certain activities in the workplace to prevent disrupting work but cannot completely eliminate any discussion of union activity or interfere with your solicitation or support for the union.
 Your employer is allowed to speak negatively about the union and state its position that it believes a union would not help the employees.

 However, your employer cannot state outright or imply that bringing a union into the workplace would result in losing jobs or firing people to scare them from voting for union representation.
-When employers violate your protected right to unionize the workplace in Dallas or Fort Worth you should contact Dallas labor lawyer Adam Kielich right away to discuss your rights and remedies.
+When employers violate your protected right to unionize the workplace in Dallas or Fort Worth you should contact labor lawyers for employees like Dallas labor lawyer Adam Kielich right away to discuss your rights and remedies.

-Right to cooperate to improve your job in Fort Worth and Dallas
+Right to cooperate to improve your job in Fort Worth and Dallas, Texas

 In addition to supporting or joining an established union you also have the right to discuss work conditions with your co-workers and take steps collectively to improve work conditions and terms of employment, such as scheduling, pay, benefits and job duties.
 Your employer may not take any negative action against you or your job for discussing your job and work conditions with your co-workers.
-For example, that means your employer may not take corrective action or fire you for sharing your pay rate with co-workers.
-Your right to discuss work conditions with co-workers is not limited to the employer’s business location.
 Your rights are protected away from work and online through social media.

 Employers sometimes feel they have better odds terminating or otherwise retaliating against employees who work together but do not involve a union.
 A common thought is if a few employees have started working together it will only be a matter of time before other employees join or somebody contacts a union.
 So the employer will try to stop your efforts right from the start.
 This is not legal.
 If this happens to you then you should contact Fort Worth and Dallas labor lawyer Adam Kielich and The Kielich Law Firm to discuss your rights and how to best protect your job.